Procedures and Regulations Regarding Enrollment in Elective Courses

 - Pre-clinical students cannot enroll in any elective which is scheduled to meet at the same time as a pre-clinical course for which the student is enrolled.

-- Enrollment in electives away from Baylor requires the signed approval of the Departmental/Divisional Coordinator of Electives at Baylor.
+- Enrollment in electives away from Baylor requires the signed approval of student's mentor or dean.
 This signed elective enrollment form must be filed with the Office of the Registrar no later than the enrollment deadline for the particular academic quarter.

 Special electives are courses, not represented in the elective catalog, which can be designed for an individvual student by a faculty member at Baylor College of Medicine.
 These electives may grant clinical or research credit.
 Clinical credit will count toward the 40 credit graduation requirement.
 Research credit will not count toward the graduation requirement but will be counted in the total elective credits achieved.